-Insulation: Any material or substance that provides a high resistance to the flow of heat from one surface to another.
+Insulation: Any material or substance that provides a high resistance to the flow of heat.
 The different types include blanket or batt, foam, or loose fill, which are used to reduce heat transfer by conduction.
-Dead air space is an insulating medium in storm windows and storms as it reduces passage of heat through conduction and convection.
+Dead air space is an insulating medium within a multi-pane window or between a window and a storm window as it reduces passage of heat through conduction.
 Reflective materials are used to reduce heat transfer by radiation.